SRMUN

 The United Nations Security Council (UNSC) is responsible for maintaining international peace and security.
 The UNSC works to determine the existence of threats to the peace or acts of aggression.
 It may call upon disputing parties to settle by peaceful means and recommend terms of settlement and can resort to imposing sanctions or authorize the use of force to maintain or restore international peace and security.
 The UNSC is an open-agenda committee and will simulate a crisis.

-Decision Type: Majority (P-5 Veto)
+Size: Small Delegation Type: Single Outcome Type: Resolution Decision Type: Majority (P-5 Veto)